Your web browser is outdated and may be insecure

 5. Remember to update your Will when your circumstances change.
 Research from Macmillan Cancer Support has found that 1.5 million people haven’t updated their Will since getting married.
 Almost one in ten Wills have not been updated since the arrival of new children or grandchildren.

-According to Macmillan Cancer Support, 63% of UK residents have not written a Will.
-The thing is, writing one isn’t as scary as it sounds.
-Having done it, I’d say it feels practical and surprisingly positive.
+A report from The National Will Register found that 56% of adults in the UK haven't written a Will.
+The thing is, writing one isn’t as scary as it sounds and speaking from experience, I’d say it feels practical and surprisingly positive.

 An opportunity to give back